844-914-1942

 How long you plan to lease the aircraft also plays a big part in the cost structure.
 Short-term leases, which might cover a single trip or a few weeks, offer incredible flexibility but often come with higher hourly rates.
 On the other hand, a long-term lease—spanning several months or even years—requires a greater commitment but can significantly lower your overall hourly cost.
 Think about your travel patterns.
 If you fly frequently for business, a long-term lease might be more economical.
 If you just need a jet for an annual family vacation, a short-term arrangement makes more sense.

-Aircraft Age and Condition
+Does the Jet's Age and Condition Affect Price?

 The age and overall condition of the jet will also affect your lease price.
 A brand-new aircraft with the latest technology and interiors will command a premium.
 These newer jets are often more fuel-efficient and may require less downtime for repairs.
 An older aircraft might be available at a lower lease rate, which can be a great value.
 However, it's important to ensure it has been impeccably maintained to avoid potential operational delays.
 A well-managed fleet will have pristine aircraft of any age, backed by expert aircraft maintenance to ensure safety and reliability on every flight.

-Market Demand and Seasonality
+How Market Demand and Seasonality Play a Role

 Private aviation has its own peak seasons.
 Prices tend to rise during major holidays, large sporting events, and popular vacation periods when demand is high.
 If your travel schedule is flexible, you can find more favorable rates by flying during the off-season.
 Booking your lease well in advance of a high-demand period can also help you secure a better price and your preferred aircraft.
 For travelers with ultimate flexibility, keeping an eye on empty leg flights can be a fantastic way to experience private travel at a fraction of the typical cost.